karollynecosta/aws_solutions_architect-associate/README.md

 	You can restore a snapshot into a new cluster
-	Automated: snapshot is retained until you delete it You can configure to automatically copy snapshots of a cluster to another Aws region
+	Automated: snapshot is retained until you delete it You can configure to automatically copy snapshots of a cluster to another Aws region Cross-region snapshot copy =  you need to enable this copy feature for each cluster and configure where to copy snapshots and how long to keep copied automated snapshots in the destination region.
+When cross-region copy is enabled for a cluster, all new manual and automatic snapshots are copied to the specified region.

 Loading data into Redshift:
 	Aws Kinesis Data Firehose